 Having the ability to alter every aspect of sheets is frequently seen as a good feature for customizing what you wish, however it can be seen as a downfall when there are multiple groups sharing and adding to one document.
-This is because things may be altered without knowledge or deleted by accident.
-Having the large scale of flexibility creates more room for human errors.
+This is because things may be altered without knowledge or deleted by accident; having this large scale of flexibility creates a higher likelihood of human errors.

 Real-Time Data is Difficult